hoodcodes/hoodcodes.github.io/go/README.md

 ### Highlights

-- Created:
+- Created: 2007
-- Created By:
+- Created By: Google
-- Characteristics:
+- Characteristics: Has concurrecy and parallelism built in.
+Made by the Google Guys.
+Very fast, simple and efficient. one motivation for creating it was frustation with the complexity of the C++ language. has garbage collection. productive and readable.

 ### Summary Description